diku-dk/Snapper-Orleans/README.md

    - The client should be started without waiting for the server side script to complete.
 3. It will take around 10min to complete.
 4. Check all the results in `data\breakdown_latency.txt` stored on the Client machine.
-5. In the result file, each row contains the breakdown latency of a single transaction.
+   - In the result file, each row contains the breakdown latency of a single transaction.
 Each row has 9 values that represent 9 time intervals as described in the paper (Fig.15).
-To get the results shown in Fig.15, we need to first filter out abnormal data points (outliers) such that, for each time interval, `standard_deviation < 20% * average`.
+To get the results shown in Fig.15, we need to first filter out abnormal data points (outliers) such that, for each time interval, `standard_deviation < 25% * average`.
 Then we should calculate the average value for each of the time intervals.
+5. To print the same figures as presentecd in the paper, you need to do the following steps in order:
+   - Run the project to prepare data: `dotnet run --project SnapperPrepareDataForFigures\SnapperPrepareDataForFigures.csproj`.
+   - Run the matlab script `data\LoadDataForFigures.m` to load data to matlab workspace.
+   - Run the matlab script `data\PrintFigures.m` to print figures.
+   - The data we used for figures in the paper can be found in `data\LoadDataInPaper.m`.

 ===================================================================